Sincllaire/Stocks-Project/README.md

     -The actual change symbol shall be followed by the actual change value:

-  -The % change shall be preceded by exactly one (1) of the following symbols
+  -The % change shall be preceded by exactly one (1) of the following symbols:

     -If the change is positive, the % change shall be preceded by a plus sign (+)